“Welcoming and relaxed apart-hotel by the sea; ideal for family holidays or romantic breaks outside school holidays”

 - Beautiful Porthcurnick Beach is just steps away, as are foodie destinations The Hidden Hut and Driftwood

 - The restaurant serves modern British food, afternoon teas and early kids' suppers.
-Plus there are takeaway options so you can eat in your apartment

 - Spoiling for grown-ups: adults-only lounge with wood-burning stove, heavenly beds and a candlelit restaurant - pack your baby monitor and 'dine out'